tumblrkaga/gmailAPI/README.md

 *******************************************************************************************************************************************
                                                          IMPORTANT TO NOTE
 *******************************************************************************************************************************************
-1. While running for the first time, gmail will ask you to ch Go to
+1. While running for the first time, gmail will give an error message "This app isn't verified".
+Please do the below steps to allow the application to access the email:
+    * Go to Advanced
+    * Grant permisstion
+    * Allow
+  Now, the authentication is completed
+2.